 An introduction to basic acting skills, including exercises in speech, movement, and imagination.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.
-Formerly TH 109.

-THET 114Stagecraft I (R only)
+THET 114 Stagecraft I (R only)

 The principles and practice of drama production, with emphasis on planning, constructing, and shifting scenery, and on the management of backstage operations.
 Additional laboratory hours and actual work on College productions.
 Assessment Level(s): ENGL 101/ENGL 011, MATH 050, READ 120.
 Three hours lecture, two hours laboratory each week.
-Formerly TH 114.

-THET 118Theatrical Makeup Techniques (R only)
+THET 118 Theatrical Makeup Techniques (R only)

 A study of theories and techniques of theatrical makeup.
 This course is designed to familiarize students with the materials and their application, with each student experiencing the techniques involved in corrective, character, and special effects makeup.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Two hours lecture/demonstration, two hours laboratory each week.
-Formerly TH 119.

-THET 122 Performance Production (R and TP/SS only)
+THET 122 Performance Production (R and TP/SS

 Practical experience in the production aspects of the performing arts.
 Students are assigned tasks in the areas of acting, dancing, choreography, costuming, lighting, scene construction and painting, and house and stage management for College productions.
 Acting and/or dancing in a production is by audition only.
 Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Students will spend a minimum of 70 hours per semester in production and 30 hours per semester in a laboratory, in addition to a one-hour lecture each week.
-Formerly TH 120.